ECP-VeloC/AXL/README.md

 - `-DCMAKE_INSTALL_PREFIX=[path]`: Place to install the AXL library
 - `-DCMAKE_BUILD_TYPE=[Debug/Release]`: Build with debugging or optimizations
+- `-DMPI`: Build with support for MPI movement of kvtree objects

 For building with IBM BB API (optional):